italia/eudi-wallet-it-docs/docs/en/pid-eaa-entity-configuration.rst

     - URL of the revocation endpoint.
 See :rfc:`8414#section-2`.
   * - **status_attestation_endpoint**
     - It MUST be an HTTPs URL indicating the endpoint where the Wallet Instances can request Status Attestations.
 See Section :ref:`Credential Lifecycle` for more details.
+  * - **notification_endpoint**
+    - It MUST be an HTTPs URL indicating the notification endpoint.
+See Section 11.2.3 of [`OpenID4VCI`_].
+  * - **authorization_servers**
+    - OPTIONAL.
+Array of strings, where each string is an identifier of the OAuth 2.0 Authorization Server (as defined in [:rfc:`8414`]) the PID/(Q)EAA Provider relies on for authorization.
+If this parameter is omitted, the entity providing the PID/(Q)EAA Provider is also acting as the Authorization Server.
   * - **display**
     - See `OpenID4VCI`_ Section 11.2.3.
 Array of objects containing display language properties.
 The parameters that MUST be included are: